akdess/CaSpER/README.md

 and outputs:

-- CNV events in mutliscale resolution
+- CNV events in multiscale resolution

 - Mutually exclusive and co-occurent CNV events